QuothingRaven/SimpleDiscordBot/README.md

 # SimpleDiscordBot

-This script creates a simple Discord bot that can fetch cryptocurrency prices using the CoinGecko API.
+This python script creates a simple Discord bot that can fetch cryptocurrency prices using the CoinGecko API.
 Here's a breakdown of what the code does:

 It imports the necessary libraries: discord for the Discord API, commands from discord.ext for creating bot commands, and requests for making HTTP requests.
 You need to replace 'YOUR_DISCORD_BOT_TOKEN' with your actual Discord bot token.